togetherthough/Soft-Tissue-Tumor-Classification/README.md

      print(res["summary_df"].to_string())
      ```
    - It will:
-     - Prepare the dataset in SAM-Med3D format (train/val split)
+     - Prepare the dataset in SAM-Med3D format (creates a folder-level validation subset for caching)
      - Build/load SAM-Med3D, extract embeddings, ROI-pool to vectors
+     - Perform a feature-level STRATIFIED train/validation split from the union of features
      - Train/evaluate TabPFN and LoCalPFN
      - Save artifacts under `notebooks/tabpfn_runs/`
      - Write a summary table to `notebooks/multi_results_summary.csv`